As a young and dynamic institution, we’re built around an academic community that values diversity, curiosity and hard work.

 2022 – Bloomsbury Law Clinic launches, providing free legal advice to people who are not eligible for legal aid and cannot afford to pay.
 It also provides our students with clinical experience and the opportunity to develop their transferable skills.

-2022 – Partnered with Glyndwr University to deliver undergraduate and postgraduate degrees in business, law and accounting, including our brand-new MBA.
+2022 – Partnered with Glyndwr University to deliver undergraduate and postgraduate degrees in business, law and accounting, including our brand-new MBA and MSc Management.